“Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”—1 Thessalonians 5:18–18

-Henry Smith had recently graduated from college, and struggled to find work.
+Henry Smith had recently graduated from college and struggled to find work.
 He penned this song at home as a reminder to himself.
-He performed it at church with his wife a couple times, but didn’t really think anything of it.
+He performed it at church with his wife a couple of times, but didn’t really think anything of it.
 It turns out that one of those Sundays there was a military couple who took the song back to Germany with them.

 Without Smith’s knowledge, the song began to take off.
 Eight years later a friend of his played him a cassette tape.
 “See if you recognize this,” he said.
-After a couple moments, Smith yelled, “Hey!
+After a couple of moments, Smith yelled, “Hey!
 I wrote that song!”

 Give thanks with a grateful heart